The Past, Present, and Future of Assessing Continuing Competency for Midwives

 As the knowledge explosion continues within midwifery, the profession also is increasing its understanding of more effective ways to maintain and demonstrate competence.
 The ways of ensuring continuing competence are also subject to change, as knowledge progresses and as management policy and consumer expectations move in new directions.
 This commentary will discuss why and how midwives arrived at the present changes in midwifery certification, and will also explore potential future mechanisms for maintaining and demonstrating competence.

 Barger, Mary; Camune, Barbara; Graves, Barbara; and Lamberto, Jacqueline, "The Past, Present, and Future of Assessing Continuing Competency for Midwives" (2009).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 16.